scramjetorg/framework-js/README.md

 ### Basic operations

-The whole idea of stream processing is an ability to quickly and efficiently transfom data which flows through the stream.
+The whole idea of stream processing is an ability to quickly and efficiently transform data which flows through the stream.
 Let's take a look at basic operations (called `transforms`) and what they do:

 #### Mapping

-Mapping stream data is bascially the same as mapping an array.
+Mapping stream data is basically the same as mapping an array.
 It allows to map a `chunk` to a new value:

 ```ts
 import { DataStream } from "scramjet";